 Here are a few important things to remember about handling breast milk:

-If this seems like a lot of detailed information and you are worried about forgetting something, save or print this simple infographic to keep on your refrigerator or share with your baby's caregiver.
-With just a bit of preparation and know-how, adding pumping and bottle feeding to your breastfeeding journey can be a refreshing and simple process.
+If this seems like a lot of detailed information, don't worry—you don't have to memorize it all.
+Save or print this simple infographic to keep on your refrigerator or share with your baby's caregiver.
+With a little preparation and the right support, you can safely store your breast milk and feel more confident pumping and feeding your baby, wherever your feeding journey takes you.

-Disclaimer: Our classes and accompanying materials are intended for general education purposes and should not replace medical evaluation or consultation.
-Please seek advice from your own healthcare providers for individualized recommendations.
+Disclaimer: Our classes and accompanying materials are intended for general education purposes and should not replace medical advice.
+For personalized recommendations, please consult your healthcare provider and/or lactation consultant.